 Good Hotel Guide Review

-Traditional pub values attract locals, ramblers and overnighters to this dog- and family-friendly 16th-century inn, in a peaceful South Downs village close to the National Trust’s Uppark House.
-There’s character in the beams and log fires of the wood- and flagstone-floored bar, a setting that’s just right for the range of restorative ales, wines and spirits; in the walled garden, picnic tables and parasols await clement weather.
-Wraps and baguette sandwiches make light lunches; heartier fare, on frequently changing menus, might include ham, egg and chips or more modern cep gnocchi, artichokes, wild mushrooms.
-Well-refurbished bedrooms have simple country charm in their exposed timbers, plaids and patterns.
+Locals, ramblers and overnighters gather at this dog- and family-friendly 16th-century inn, in walking country near the South Downs Way.
+It is in a peaceful village close to the National Trust’s Uppark House.
+There’s character in the beams and log fires of the wood- and flagstone-floored bar, a setting that’s just right for the ales, wines and spirits on offer; in the walled garden, picnic tables and parasols await clement weather.
+Hearty meals, listed on frequently changing menus, might include classic fish pie or lemon and parmesan chicken schnitzel.
+In the main building and a converted barn in the rear, well-refurbished bedrooms and family suites have rustic charm in their exposed timbers, plaids and patterns.

 7. 4 in annexe.

 all year except evenings of 25 and 26 Dec, 1 Jan.

 per room B&B £89–£169. À la carte £30.